California Farm Tractor Accident Lawyer

 tractor

-Each and every year, thousands of people suffer serious, debilitating injuries in tractor-related accidents.
+Thousands of people suffer serious, debilitating injuries yearly in tractor-related accidents.
 Or, even worse, people lose their lives in these awful accidents.
 According to the National Agricultural Tractor Safety Initiative, tractors are responsible for approximately 130 fatalities annually.
 That is half of all farmworker deaths.

 Farm Tractor Rollover Accidents